Baudot code: Murray code

 In 1901, Baudot's code was modified by Donald Murray (1865–1945), prompted by his development of a typewriter-like keyboard.
-The Murray system employed an intermediate step; a keyboard perforator, which allowed an operator to punch a paper tape, and a tape transmitter for sending the message from the punched tape.
-At the receiving end of the line, a printing mechanism would print on a paper tape, and/or a reperforator could be used to make a perforated copy of the message.
-As there was no longer a connection between the operator's hand movement and the bits transmitted, there was no concern about arranging the code to minimize operator fatigue, and instead Murray designed the code to minimize wear on the machinery, assigning the code combinations with the fewest punched holes to the most frequently used characters.
+The Murray system employed an intermediate step: an operator used a keyboard perforator to punch a paper tape and then a transmitter to send the message from the punched tape.
+At the receiving end of the line, a printing mechanism would print on a paper tape, and/or a reperforator would make a perforated copy of the message.

+Because there was no longer a connection between the operator's hand movement and the bits transmitted, there was no concern about arranging the code to minimize operator fatigue.
+Instead, Murray designed the code to minimize wear on the machinery by assigning the code combinations with the fewest punched holes to the most frequently used characters.
 For example, the one-hole letters are E and T. The ten two-hole letters are AOINSHRDLZ, very similar to the "Etaoin shrdlu" order used in Linotype machines.
 Ten more letters, BCGFJMPUWY, have three holes each, and the four-hole letters are VXKQ.

-The Murray code also introduced what became known as "format effectors" or "control characters" – the CR (Carriage Return) and LF (Line Feed) codes.
+The Murray code also introduced what became known as "format affectors" or "control characters" – the CR (Carriage Return) and LF (Line Feed) codes.
 A few of Baudot's codes moved to the positions where they have stayed ever since: the NULL or BLANK and the DEL code.
 NULL/BLANK was used as an idle code for when no messages were being sent, but the same code was used to encode the space separation between words.
-Sequences of DEL codes (fully punched columns) were used at start or end of messages or between them, allowing easy separation of distinct messages.
+Sequences of DEL codes (fully punched columns) were used at start or end of messages or between them which made it easier to separate distinct messages.
 (BELL codes could be inserted in those sequences to signal to the remote operator that a new message was coming or that transmission of a message was terminated).

 Early British Creed machines also used the Murray system.